 Culminating Experience - 3-6 hours with approval by the exercise physiology faculty advisor

-In addition to the requirements for admission to the graduate program in KNR, the exercise physiology sequence requires a bachelor's degree in exercise science and fitness.
-If the applicant’s bachelor's degree is from a discipline other than exercise physiology/exercise science, the student is then required to complete all of the following undergraduate courses before proceeding to the graduate sequence core of exercise physiology classes; Human Anatomy and Physiology (181 & 182 - 2 semesters), 280 Exercise Physiology, and 282 Biomechanics (alternative course may be substituted with approval of advisor/mentor).
+In addition to the requirements for admission to the graduate program in KNR, the exercise physiology sequence requires a bachelor's degree in exercise science.
+If the applicant’s bachelor's degree is from a discipline other than exercise science, the student is then required to complete all of the following undergraduate courses before proceeding to the graduate sequence core of exercise physiology classes; Human Anatomy and Physiology (181 & 182 - 2 semesters), 280 Exercise Physiology, and 282 Biomechanics (alternative course may be substituted with approval of advisor/mentor).

 Contact Dr. Dave Thomas, Sequence Coordinator.